RinasSam/CSM_Notes/Health/W1/Food and Nutrition.md

 | Fiber | 25-31g/day | Fruits, vegetables, whole-grain products, nuts, etc. | Helps eliminate wastes and promotes healthy colon and bowel movements | Constipation, Higher chance of colon cancer, and intestinal tract inflammation |

+## Water

+Water is an essential substance for life, and has many functions for the body, including but not limited to:
+1. Transportation medium.
+2. Chemical reaction medium.
+3. Digestion aid.
+4. Waste removal.
+5. Body temperature homeostasis.
+6. Building and repairing cells.